ClickCease Perform an SEO audit | 16 steps checklist to better rankings

 Start by checking if your website is indexed by Google and if there are any crawl errors.
 Making sure Google can access and index your site is crucial for SEO success.

-What role do onpage SEO play in an SEO audit?
+What role does on-page SEO play in an SEO audit?

 Meta tags, such as title tags and meta descriptions, are essential for SEO.
-They help search engines understand the content of your pages and improve click-through rates from search results.
+They help search engines understand the content of your pages and improve click-through rates.
 An audit makes sure they are properly optimized for relevance and length.

 How does content quality affect SEO rankings?